mdn/content/files/en-us/web/javascript/reference/global_objects/array/groupbytomap/index.md

 ## Description

-The `groupByToMap()` method executes the callback function once for each index of the array.
+The `groupByToMap()` method executes `callbackFn` once for each index of the array.
 The callback function returns a value indicating the group of the associated element.
-The values returned by the callback are used as keys for the {{jsxref("Map")}} returned by `groupByToMap()`.
+The values returned by `callbackFn` are used as keys for the {{jsxref("Map")}} returned by `groupByToMap()`.
 Each key has an associated array containing all the elements for which the callback returned the same value.

+`callbackFn` is called with the value of the current element, the current index, and the array itself.
+While groups often depend only on the current element, it is possible to implement grouping strategies based on the values of other elements in the array.

 `callbackFn` is invoked for _every_ index of the array, not just those with assigned values.
 This means it may be less efficient for sparse arrays, compared to methods that only visit assigned values.